 Step 5: Bake at 350 degrees F. If you live at a higher altitude, you will want to use what works best for your oven.

-This gluten free pumpkin bundt cake takes about 40-45 minutes to bake, depending on the size of the bundt pan.
+For best results, this gluten free pumpkin bundt cake takes about 40-45 minutes to bake, depending on the size and depth of the bundt pan.
 I always suggest checking it at the 40-minute mark.

 To see if your bundt cake is fully baked, insert a toothpick into the middle of the cake section.
-If any batter comes up on the toothpick, it needs to bake more.
+If any batter comes up on the toothpick, it must be baked more.
 If the toothpick comes back clean, the bundt cake is fully baked.

-Step 6: To make the creamy glaze, pour 3 tablespoons of milk into 2 cups of powdered sugar.
+Step 6: To make the creamy glaze, pour three tablespoons of milk into 2 cups of powdered sugar.
 Stir.
 If you want your glaze thicker, use less milk.
-Optional, you can add pumpkin spice to the glaze to flavor it!
+Optional: you can add pumpkin spice to the glaze to flavor it!

 Step 7: Drizzle the icing over the bundt cake, then top it with pecans.
 You can also eat this gluten free pumpkin bundt cake without the icing or decorate it with frosting.

 Expert Tips and Recipe FAQ:

-Yes, you can easily bake this gluten free pumpkin bundt cake batter in a cake pan.
+You can easily bake this gluten-free pumpkin bundt cake batter in a cake pan.
 This recipe also makes delicious cupcakes :-).

-To keep your bundt cake from sticking, be sure to give the bundt pan a good coating of non-stick cooking spray.
+To keep your bundt cake from sticking, give the bundt pan a good coating of non-stick cooking spray.

-This bundt cake will last up to 4 days in an air-tight container.
-You can also freeze slices of the bundt cake in a freezer-safe bag and they will keep up to 4 months.
+This bundt cake will last up to 4 days in an airtight container.
+You can also freeze slices of the bundt cake in a freezer-safe bag, which will keep fresh for up to 4 months.

 - Gluten Free Raspberry Vanilla Bundt Cake